kennethbgr/ny-taxi-data/README.md

 # Dashboard

 Google Data Studio was used for the visualizations.
 1. First visualization contains a brief trip analysis data.
-You can access it [here](https://datastudio.google.com/s/gBXL91OlhGo)
+It can be accessed [here](https://datastudio.google.com/s/gBXL91OlhGo).
+2. Second visualization contains a brief revenue report on the taxi data.
+It can be accessed [here](https://datastudio.google.com/s/s_HgmTgDn0w).

 # Setup
 I will be using Docker to containerize and run Airflow, etc.